 American Sāmoa (born in Oceanside, California, but moved to American Sāmoa when I was very young and have lived here ever since)

-Curriculum Studies; Institute for Teacher Education - Elementary; Learning Design and Technology
+Curriculum Studies; School of Teacher Education - Elementary; Learning Design and Technology

 - BEd, Elementary Education

 COEAA Spotlight on Sabrina K. Suluai-Mahuka (credit: Lori Kwee)